wdi-sg/google-shopping-conditionals-loops/readme.md

 ## Getting Started
 Create a `script.js` file and an index.html file with the same boiler plate code as before.

-Copy the `products.js` file into that directory.
+Make sure the `products.js` file is in that directory.

 In the html file, include the script `products.js`.
 Remember that the order of the script tags matters.

-Write your functions in the `js/google-shopping.js` file.
-Run your functions in your `script.js` file.

 ## Deliverables